 Criminal record checks are mandatory for certain types of roles in the UK.
-Some employers may also opt to use criminal record checks for overseas applicants or those who have spent time abroad so as to mitigate recruitment risks and ensure a safe working environment.
+Some employers may also opt to use overseas criminal record checks for applicants who have spent time abroad so as to mitigate recruitment risks and ensure a safe working environment.

 The following guide for UK employers looks at the process of obtaining an overseas criminal record check, from what this is and when this is needed, to who is responsible for applying for a check and the challenges that can present themselves when doing this.